dev2820/broadcast/README.md

 ```

 ### create Radio
-In order to communicate with `BroadcastingStation`, you need to create a `Radio`
+To communicate with `BroadcastingStation`, you need to create a `Radio`

-for example, i have `popup.html` as below. my js(or ts) code will be located in popup.ts file.
+for example, I have `popup.html` as below. my js(or ts) code will be located in the `popup.ts` file.
 ```html
 <!-- popup.html -->
 <html>